-Based on the service information, we estimate that this proposed AD would affect about 155 products of U.S.

-registry.
-We also estimate that it would take about 10 work-hours per product to comply with the basic requirements of this proposed AD.
+We estimate that this AD will affect 155 products of U.S. registry.
+We also estimate that it will take about 10 workhours per product to comply with the basic requirements of this AD.
 The average labor rate is \$85 per work-hour.
-Required parts would cost about \$0 per product.
-Where the service information lists required parts costs that are covered under warranty, we have assumed that there will be no charge for these costs.
+Required parts will cost about \$0 per product.
+Where the service information lists required parts costs that are covered under warranty, we have assumed that there will be no charge for these parts.
 As we do not control warranty coverage for affected parties, some parties may incur costs higher than estimated here.
-Based on these figures, we estimate the cost of the proposed AD on U.S. operators to be \$131,750, or \$850 per product.
+Based on these figures, we estimate the cost of this AD to the U.S. operators to be \$131,750, or \$850 per product.